chrultrabook/docs/docs/getting-started.md

   * Your iGPU
   * Your storage devices (HDD/SSD, eMMC, NVMe, etc.)
   * **Your boardname**
+       * For Example, The Boardname for Asus Chromebook C302CA is Cave
   * If you don't know where to find this info, take a look at the [System Info Page.](system-info.html)
 *  **A basic knowledge of command lines and how to use a terminal/command prompt.**
-  * We can't help you if you don't know how to cd to a directory or delete a file.
+  * We can't help you if you don't know how to go to a directory or delete a file from terminal.
 * A minimum of an 8GB USB drive or SD Card for creating a bootable OS installer.
+* A Device to create the bootable OS installer

 ------